AzadehJafariML/interactive-graphcut-segmentation/README.md

 5. Then select the background seeds in the same way.
 6. Press **Enter** again when finished.

-The selected seed points are saved into matrices and used to construct the probability distribution functions (PDFs) for the regional term in the graph-cut segmentation model.
+The selected seed points are saved into matrices and used to construct the probability distribution functions (PDFs) for the regional term in the graph-cut segmentation model (cost function).

 ## Parameter Tuning

-In the script `AlphaGraph`, the values of **lambda** and **gamma** must be determined experimentally for each slice to obtain the best segmentation result.
+In the script `AlphaGraph`, the values of **lambda** and **gamma** must be determined experimentally to obtain the best segmentation result.

-These parameters remain constant for the same anatomical slice across qMRI and cMRI images.
+These parameters remain constant for the whole data.

 ## Runtime